reliablerascal/fl-legislation-etl/README.md

 <br>

 ## Processed Layer
 The processed layer tracks data transformed from LegiScan, census demographics, and election data.
 Following is a list of tables in this layer.
-Note that "origin data sources" is intended to eventually integrate LegiScan (state) data with LegiStar (city) data.
+Primary keys are enforced at this stage; the ETL script should throw an error (intended to be helpful) when attempting to store duplicate records in any given table.

 |Table|Primary Key|Origin Data Sources|Notes|
 |---|---|---|---|